 Third, you need to make sure that your attorney is straightforward when distinguishing between spousal maintenance and payments on debt.

 Finally, at the beginning of your case, the bankruptcy trustee holds the same right as a party who has a lien against any of your property within the bankruptcy estate.
-As a result, you must make it known that any property you own that is also subject to being named as part of the bankruptcy estate is clearly labeled as exempt if it is determined to be so.
-This will avoid problems if the property is transferred to the non-debtor spouse.
+Therefore, you should clearly indicate that any property you own, which may be considered part of the bankruptcy estate, is labeled as exempt if determined to be so.
+This step will prevent issues if the property is transferred to the non-debtor spouse.

 The last thing I wanted to mention is that a stricter schedule binds bankruptcy cases than divorce cases.
-Divorce cases can be wrapped up rather quickly but can also last a relatively long time, depending on the circumstances of your case.
+Divorce cases can conclude swiftly or extend for an extended period, contingent on your case’s specific circumstances.
 Be sure that your attorneys for each subject work together to coordinate your chances concerning any approaching deadlines.

 Chapter 13 and Divorce Settlements: Navigating the Intersection